pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.0

+July XX, 2023

+- Switched map library to RNMapbox.
+This results in better map performance; fixes a bug when displaying lots of markers; and allows us to use custom markers in Android (previously not used due to performance issues).
+- Show the map marker callouts in a bottom sheet, rather than floating near the marker.
+More standardized, and looks nicer.
+- Majorly adjusted how the map display markers.
+There are no longer results "off the screen" to the left and right.
+So the "List" more accurately shows what is on the map.
+This saves resources and allows us to:
+- Tweak the "max zoom" limits.
+You can zoom further out now.
+These limits differ depending on if you are filtering results, and what you are filtering.
+- Added ability to select more than one filter item in Recent Activity.
+- Added a Stern Insider Connected flag on eligible machines.
+If a machine has IC, no need to comment saying so - just tag it!
+- Removed PT Sans font in favor of more Nunito weights.
+And tweaked some colors.
+- Bug fixes!

 ### 5.2.28

 May 15, 2023